All Episodes

 Trump is right.

-This is why he could shoot someone on Fifth Avenue and his supporters are not leaving him, as long as he sticks to his policies On immigration and trade and so on and so forth.
+This is why he could shoot someone on Fifth Avenue, and his supporters are not leaving him as long as he sticks to his policies on immigration and trade and so on and so forth.

-Um and the other thing is enthusiasm bleeds to other people.
+And the other thing is enthusiasm bleeds to other people.

 You have all of these fanatical Trump supporters who can talk to their neighbors and argue to their neighbors and counter the incessant bile we're hearing from the media.

-California in a few weeks.
+Yeah, in a few weeks.

 Did they bring back that business conference they had years ago?